Sparsh-Kumar/jenkins-node-ci/README.md

 # JenkinsPractice

-This is just a jenkins practice test given by Mr.Thabungba sir
+This is just a sample application making use of Jenkins for making a CI pipeline.